-Every machine should be checked before anaesthesia.
-Minimally, this should include a leak test, a visual integrity check, making sure nothing is missing, that the appropriate breathing circuit, with the appropriate breathing bag is attached to the machine and that there are no cracks or holes in any tubing (including internal tubes if coaxial).
+Every machine should be checked before anesthesia.
+Minimally, this should include a leak test, a visual integrity check, a verification that nothing is missing, that the appropriate breathing circuit, with the proper breathing bag, is attached to the machine and finally, that there are no cracks or holes in any tubing (including internal tubes if coaxial).
 This should take less than a minute.

 A complete check should be done every day or after the disassembly and reassembly of a machine.
-Next question and the video explain how to do a complete check.
+The next question and this video explain how to do a full check.

 How can I verify the anesthesia machine?